sedc-codecademy/skwd10-net-09-aspnetwebapi/G1/Class03/LabExercise/README.md

-PHONEBOOK LAB EXERCISE
+PHONE BOOK LAB EXERCISE

 Task One:

-Create Web api application that supports endpoint for ADDING,RREMOVING, READING and UPDATING contacts in a phonebook.
+Create Web API application that supports endpoint for ADDING, REMOVING, READING and UPDATING contacts in a phone book.
 We wont use any fancy architecture, neather real database.
 We are going to use StaticDB.

 Suggested methods: